mate-academy/qa_pw_conduit_api_preconditions/README.md

 In this task you need to make all the test preconditions use API requests instead of UI actions.

+The full list of Conduit APIs is described in the [documentation](https://documenter.getpostman.com/view/22790481/2sB2j1iY5B).

 ## Preparation

 1. Open the forked repo in VSCode.